Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 Sold Unnecessary Stuff

-If it didn’t bring significant value to our lives, it had to go.
+If it didn’t bring value to our lives, it had to go.

-This led to us paying off our first credit card within 2 weeks.
-Believe me when I say paying off that first one was an absolute adrenaline rush.
+This led to us paying off our first credit card within 2 weeks which was an absolute adrenaline rush.

 It gave us the sense that we could pay off our $61k worth of debt and we wanted more of that feeling.